jkkbuddika/eCLIP-Data-Analyzer/USERGUIDE.md

 python run.py
 ```

 This will start running the pipeline!
 Time to get some rest.
-Watch a movie or a couple of episodes of TV show!
+Watch a movie or a couple of episodes of a TV show!
 You got plenty of time!!!